 - Addresses regulatory and contractual obligations

 - Supports the wider information security program

-By combining the NIST CSF framework with ISO/IEC 27001 - cybersecurity risk management becomes simplified.
-It also makes communication easier throughout the organization and across the supply chains via a common cybersecurity directive laid by NIST.
+By combining the NIST CSF framework with ISO/IEC 27001 - cyber security risk management becomes simplified.
+It also makes communication easier throughout the organization and across the supply chains via common cybersecurity directives laid by NIST.